A resolvent-based perspective on the generation of Mach wave radiation from compressible boundary layers: Methods

 \subsection{Numerical set up for the resolvent operator}

 A summation-by-parts finite difference scheme with $N=401$ grid points is used to discretize the linear operator $\bm{A}$ \eqref{eqn:state_space} in the wall-normal direction \citep{mattsson2004summation, kamal2020application}.
-To properly resolve the wall-normal direction we employ a grid stretching technique that gives a grid that goes from $0$ to at least $y_{max} = 4\delta$, with half the grid points used clustered below $y_{half} = 1\delta$ \citep{malik1990numerical}.
-The stretched grid $y$ in terms of $0 \leq y' \leq 1$, where $y'$ consists of equidistant points, is given as $y = ay'/(b-y')$, with $a = y_{max}y_{half}/(y_{max}-2y_{half})$ and $b = 1+a/y_{max}$ \citep[e.g][]{malik1990numerical, kamal2020application}.
-Compressible boundary layer flows have pressure fluctuations that radiate into the free-stream.
-These radiations are waves that have wall-normal wavelengths that are a function of the streamwise and spanwise wavenumbers $k_x$, $k_z$ and the phase-speed $c$ of the mode.
-While trying to resolve these modes, it is important to consider their wall-normal wavelengths $l$ that can be analytically approximated as a function of $(k_x,k_z,c)$ (see \eqref{eqn:mach_wave} in \S\ref{sec:Supersonic modes and their inclination angles}).
-For the discussions in this work it is important to properly resolve these pressure fluctuations which, because of the large range of $l$ that exists in the flow, is not possible to do with a fixed $y_{max}$ for any reasonable number of grid points $N$.
-Therefore, for these modes we use a $y_{max}$ that varies with $(k_x,k_z,c)$ such that if $y_{max} = 4\delta$ is not sufficient to resolve at least $3l$, $y_{max}$ is increased to be $3l$.
+To properly resolve the wall-normal direction we employ a grid stretching technique that gives a grid that goes from $0$ to at least $y_{\mbox{ {max}}} = 4\delta$, with half the grid points used clustered below $y_{\mbox{ {half}}} = 1\delta$ \citep{malik1990numerical}.
+The stretched grid $y$ in terms of equidistant points $0 \leq y' \leq 1$ is given as $y = ay'/(b-y')$, with $a = y_{\mbox{ {max}}}y_{\mbox{ {half}}}/(y_{\mbox{ {max}}}-2y_{\mbox{ {half}}})$ and $b = 1+a/y_{\mbox{ {max}}}$ \citep[e.g][]{malik1990numerical, kamal2020application}.
+Compressible boundary layer flows have pressure fluctuations that radiate into the freestream.
+These radiations are waves that have wall-normal wavelengths that are a function of their streamwise and spanwise wavenumbers $k_x$, $k_z$ and phase-speed $c$.
+For the discussions in this work it is important to properly resolve these pressure fluctuations.
+Therefore it is important to consider their wall-normal wavelengths $l$, and this $l$ can be analytically approximated as a function of $(k_x,k_z,c)$ (see \eqref{eqn:mach_wave} and \eqref{eqn:inclination_angle}).
+Since there is a large range of $l$ that exists in the flow, it would be challenging to resolve all of the waves using a fixed $y_{\mbox{ {max}}}$ and any reasonable number of wall-normal grid points $N$.
+Therefore, for these modes we use a $y_{\mbox{ {max}}}$ that varies with $(k_x,k_z,c)$ such that if $y_{\mbox{ {max}}} = 4\delta$ is not sufficient to resolve at least $3l$, $y_{\mbox{ {max}}}$ is increased to be $3l$.
 (In appendix \ref{sec:Grid convergence} we include a discussion on the grid convergence obtained).
 To keep the forcing to the resolvent consistent across $(k_x,k_z,c)$, all modes are forced only till $3\delta$, with a weighting as introduced in \citet{nogueira2020resolvent} used to set the forcing beyond $3\delta$ to zero.